Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 • Orange Card: provides access to prescription medicines, wound care items and nutritional supplements at a concessional rate.

 White Cards are issued for treatment of specific conditions for which liability has been accepted.
 All ADF members and former members can be granted a White Card in order to access treatments for all mental health conditions whether they are service-related or not (known as non-liability health care).
-Some current and former members can also access non-liability health care for cancer (malignant neoplasm) and pulmonary tuberculosis—additional eligibility criteria for these conditions.
+Some current and former members can also access non-liability health care for cancer (malignant neoplasm) and pulmonary tuberculosis—there are additional eligibility criteria for these specific conditions.

 • veterans aged 70 or over with qualifying service